-- PromotingProviding continuity of coverage for individuals, - Improving access to providers, - Improving continuity of care across the continuum of coverage, - Furthering quality improvement and delivery system reform initiatives that are successful across population groups, and - Leveraging employer contributions for insurance coverage to enhance Medicaid coverage. - Promoting independence through employment.
+- Promoting continuity of coverage for individuals, - Improving access to providers, - Improving continuity of care across the continuum of coverage, - Furthering quality improvement and delivery system reform initiatives, and - Leveraging employer contributions for insurance coverage to enhance Medicaid coverage.

-Arkansas proposes that the demonstration will provide integrated coverage for low-income Arkansans, leveraging the efficiencies and experience of the private market to improve continuity, access, and quality for Arkansas Works beneficiaries that should ultimately result in lowering the rate of growth in premiums across population groups.
-The state proposes that the demonstration will also drive structural health care system reform and more competitive premium pricing for all individuals purchasing coverage through the Marketplace by at least doubling the size of the population enrolling in QHPs offered through the Marketplace, as well as expanding use of ESI.
+Arkansas proposes that the demonstration will provide integrated coverage for low-income Arkansans, leveraging the efficiencies of the private market to improve continuity, access, and quality for Arkansas Works beneficiaries.
+The state proposes that the demonstration will also drive structural health care system reform and more competitive premium pricing for all individuals purchasing coverage through the Marketplace by doubling the size of the population enrolling in QHPs offered through the Marketplace, as well as expanding use of ESI.